 When I was in school, elementary and middle school math was all about arithmetic.
 The thinking was that students needed to learn how to calculate before they could do the more “advanced” work of reasoning.

 We memorized ”math facts” and performed stacked algorithms.
 As we got older, the numbers got larger (hundreds, thousands, and so on) and smaller (fractions, decimals).
 But the concepts stayed pretty much the same.

-When High Achievers Struggle in Algebra
+2. High Math Achievers Can Struggle in Algebra

 Some students are naturally curious.
 They explore the concepts behind the computation without being explicitly taught.
 These students transition smoothly to algebra.
 But there is a large cohort of students who do well in math until 7th or 8th grade.
 Once they encounter variables and functions, they hit a wall.

-Number Sentences Help Students See Connections
+3. Number Sentences Help Students See Connections

-Teaching conceptual math requires high quality professional development and better resources.
-Teachers used to teaching arithmetic cannot suddenly shift to teaching algebraic thinking.
-Teachers must first learn the algebraic content for their grade.
-They also need to go beyond “I do, we do, you do.”
-While modeling and repetition may work for teaching computation, mathematical reasoning requires student-centered and inquiry-based teaching strategies.
+Teaching conceptual math requires high quality professional development and more effective resources.
+Educators accustomed to teaching arithmetic cannot suddenly shift to teaching algebraic thinking.
+Many need to learn the algebraic content for their grade – the topics that were never taught when we were in school.

-As students develop fluency with number sentences, this becomes a ‘vehicle’ for teaching a range of standards.
-Number sentences can support everything from multi-digit addition, to equivalent fractions, and even ratio and proportion.
-First, students must learn the conventions.
-They should start with concepts they’ve already mastered before using number sentences to introduce new content.
+As students develop fluency with number sentences, the skill becomes a ‘vehicle’ for teaching a range of standards.
+Number sentences can support multi-digit addition, equivalent fractions, ratio and proportion, and practically any standard you can think of.

 Teach equality as balance

-Try to imagine a scale with three or four points of balance – how exactly would that work?
+Try to imagine a scale with three or four fulcra (points of balance) – how exactly would that work?

 x – 14 = 17 + 20